nackjicholson/aiosql/docs/source/index.rst

         # Aloha, William!
         # …

-Or even in an asynchroneous way, with two SQL queries running in parallel using ``aiosqlite`` and ``asyncio``:
+Or even in an asynchronous way, with two SQL queries running in parallel using ``aiosqlite`` and ``asyncio``:

 .. code:: python